gdario/Book-Summaries/README.md

 # Book-Summaries

-Summaries of books I have read.
+This repository contains summaries and notes from books I have read.